anupamasharan/o-demethylase_metagenome_search/README.md

 Alternatively, hmmscan can also be used but hmmsearch is faster

-Following this the table output is imported in python and using the SearchIO package within biopython (refer to script <b>parsing_hmm_output.py</b>), the file is parsed to retrieve the headers and this output is in a format suitable for the python_header_function.py script referenced in section 1.2.
-Sample input/output file formats for this script is included in the <b>parsing_hmm_input/output</b> folders.
+Following this the table output is imported in python and using the SearchIO package within biopython (refer to script <b>parsing_hmm_output.py</b>), the file is parsed to retrieve the headers (<b>parsing_hmm_input/output</b> folder).
+Next, depending on you co-localisation crietria (explained in "The pipeline" section previously) use the output as input to either of the co-localised header retrieval python scripts (NCBI or JGI_IMG_Protein_hit_co_localised_sequence_headers_retrieval.py).
+Sample input/output file formats for both scripts based on  datasets used as examples are included in the <b>python_header_metageome_output</b> folders.

 #### 2.3: Retrieving co-localised sequence files from metagenome dataset

 Once you have the co-localised header list, you can go back to the metagenomic data sets to retrieve the sequences.
-These is a good tool which can be run on Linux terminal which parses big metagenome datasets using a list of headers supplied as a text file (convert the headers in the csv file in the <b>python_function_metagenome_output</b> folder to separate text files and input to an executable tool called <a href = "https://github.com/santiagosnchez/faSomeRecords"> faSomeRecords </a> that accepts the list of headers as a simple text file.
+This is a good tool which can be run on Linux terminal which parses big metagenome datasets using a list of headers supplied as a text file (convert the headers in the csv file in the <b>python_function_metagenome_output</b> folder to separate text files and input to an executable tool called <a href = "https://github.com/santiagosnchez/faSomeRecords"> faSomeRecords </a> that accepts the list of headers as a simple text file.
 Any similar tool can be used to get the sequences.
 A more simplistic version based on "grep" command in Linux/bash can also be used using a -f flag for the header file input for patterns to be matched usually with a linearized fasta file (with all sequences in one line under each header).
-As an example, the fasta files retrieved from the AD metagenome using the MT1 hmm are included.
+As an example, the co-localised fasta files retrieved from the NCBI metagenome dataset for co-localised MT1 hits are included (<b>fasta_sequence_retrieval_output_fasome</b>).

 ### Part 3: Visualisation in trees or network diagrams

 Once we have the fasta sequences, it will be interesting to see the diversity of the functional genes within a metagenome or in comparison to the template and RefSeq reference sequences.
 This diversity in sequences can be visualised either using a phylogenetic tree or using a sequence similarity network (SSN) diagram.
 This will be helpful in understanding if this is a niche function limited to few taxonomic groups or if it is spread over a broad range of taxa.
 There are several ways to visualise relationships between sequences phylogenetically, two examples are given below.
 Having more than one diagram is also good for comparison.

-###### Note : These steps are demonstrated with the combined fasta file for the MT1 proteins from the AD metagenome and the template and reference sequences (sample input and outputs to the different steps in part 3 are included in the MT1_AD_fasta_example including the fasta file, phyolgenetic tree output images, SSNPipe output, the network diagram input (igraph input) and the network diagram image.
+###### Note : These steps are demonstrated with the combined fasta file for the MT1 proteins from the NCBI AD metagenome and the template and reference sequences (sample input and outputs to the different steps in part 3 are included in the MT1_AD_fasta_example including the fasta file, phyolgenetic tree output images, SSNPipe output, the network diagram input (igraph input) and the network diagram image.

 #### 3.1 : Tree diagrams using phangorn and ape packages in R